awsdocs/aws-panorama-developer-guide/docs-source/panorama-samples.md

 Use the AWS CloudFormation templates in the `cloudformation-templates` directory to create resources for AWS Panorama applications\.

 ****
++ [alarm\-application\.yml](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/cloudformation-templates/alarm-application.yml) – Create an alarm that monitors an application for errors\.
+If the application instance raises errors or stops running for 5 minutes, the alarm sends a notification email\.
++ [alarm\-device\.yml](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/cloudformation-templates/alarm-device.yml) – Create an alarm that monitors a device's connectivity\.
+If the device stops sending metrics for 5 minutes, the alarm sends a notification email\.
 + [application\-role\.yml](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/cloudformation-templates/application-role.yml) – Create an application role\.
 The role includes permission to send metrics to CloudWatch\.
 Add permissions to the policy statement for other API operations that your application uses\.
++ [vpc\-appliance\.yml](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/cloudformation-templates/vpc-appliance.yml) – Create a VPC with private subnet service access for the AWS Panorama Appliance\.
+To connect the appliance to a VPC, use AWS Direct Connect or AWS Site\-to\-Site VPN\.
++ [vpc\-endpoint\.yml](https://github.com/awsdocs/aws-panorama-developer-guide/blob/main/cloudformation-templates/vpc-endpoint.yml) – Create a VPC with private subnet service access to the AWS Panorama service\.
+Resources inside of the VPC can connect to AWS Panorama to monitor and manage AWS Panorama resources without connecting to the internet\.

 The `create-stack.sh` script in this directory creates AWS CloudFormation stacks\.
 It takes a variable number of arguments\.
 The first argument is the name of the template, and the remaining arguments are overrides for parameters in the template\.